BROWN’S CHAPEL ELEMENTARY SCHOOL

 3. Illness of immediate family member.
 A doctor’s statement will be required after three (3) days.

 4. Death in the family.
 (1) Day will be excused with documentation.
-Additional days will be at the discretion of the principal.
+Additional days will be at the discretion of

 5. Dental or medical appointments.
 The school requires verification of a doctor’s visit.